Our Car Accident Attorneys Represents Victims & Their Families Across California

 Past Car Accident Case Results by Ernst Law Group Attorneys

-The Ernst Law Group has a reputation for vigorously representing the rights of our clients and pursuing the maximum amount of compensation available for their life-altering losses.
+The Ernst Law Group has a reputation for vigorously protecting the rights of our clients and pursuing the maximum amount of compensation available for their life-altering losses.

 One landmark case we participated in resulted in a ruling that forced an insurer to pay $10.5 million for damages related to a truck accident.
 The truck had pulled across a San Luis Obispo freeway, causing an accident that injured our client and resulted in permanent brain damage.